kukuu/AI-ML-LLM-NLP-integration/README.md

 # SPYDER AI / LLM / NLP Integration

-To build an LLM for SPYDER  Digital Twin App  https://digital-twin-v2-chi.vercel.app/ , with the existing architecture, here’s a structured approach leveraging your the stack while adding necessary refiements/components for LLM integration:
+To build an LLM for SPYDER  Digital Twin App  https://digital-twin-v2-chi.vercel.app/ , with the existing architecture, here’s a structured approach leveraging the stack while adding necessary refiements/components for LLM integration:

 ## Core Dependencies to Add